TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

 	and all other parts are added without blank or underscore in upper case.
 This is a convention used in extbase (as well as FLOW3).

-We can also swith on the engine (:class:`startEngine()`), travel with the ship to the desired destination (:class:`moveTo($location)`) and switch off the engine again (:class:`stopEnginge()`).
+We can also switch on the engine (:class:`startEngine()`), travel with the ship to the desired destination (:class:`moveTo($location)`) and switch off the engine again (:class:`stopEnginge()`).
 Note that all Methods are empty, i.e. we have no content at all.
 We'll change this in the following examples, of course.
-The line containint Method name ad (if avallabe) parameters is called Method signature or method head.
-Everything contained by the Method ist called method body accordingly.
+The line containing Method name ad (if available) parameters is called Method signature or method head.
+Everything contained by the Method is called method body accordingly.

 Now we will finally create an Object from our Class.
 The Class :class:`ship` will be the blueprint and :class:`$fidelio` the concrete Object.